yerbaMatte/Quizify_/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yerbaMatte/react-quiz-v3.git`
-2. Navigate to the project directory: `cd react-quiz-v3`
+Clone the repository: git clone https://github.com/yerbaMatte/Quizify.git Navigate to the project directory: cd Quizify
-3. Install dependencies: `npm install`
+Install dependencies: npm install
-4. Start the development server: `npm start`
+Start the development server: npm start
-5. Open your browser and visit `http://localhost:3000` to access the application.
+Open your browser and visit http://localhost:3000 to access the application.

 ## Dependencies